pinztrek/harden_meshtasticd/README.md

 | `-h` | `--help` | None | Displays a help message with usage instructions and exits. |

 # Notes and caveats
+* The hostname is used as the default nodename.
+This can be changed via meshtastic CLI or set the hostname to be your desired nodename.
-* --sanemesh and similar will not work if no radio is installed
+* --sanemesh and similar may not work if no radio is installed (many CLI commands can cause a reboot of meshtasticd)
 * The script is intended to be run just once.
 I've attempted to skip any sections damaged by a 2nd run, but it has not been extensively tested
 * While the majority of streaming disk activity for subsystems like meshtasticd have been moved to ram and zram, some